LukGit/local-news-weather-frontend/README.md

 <link rel="stylesheet" href="//cdn.jsdelivr.net/npm/semantic-ui@2.4.2/dist/semantic.min.css" />
 ```

-There is a CORS problem with the NPAA end point.
+There is a CORS problem with the NOAA end point.
 This is circumvented using Moesif Origin & CORS Changer which is a plugin that allows you to send cross-domain requests.
 You can also override Request Origin and CORS headers.
 The extenion on Chrome must be turned on in order for this to work.

 ## Extermal API